 But loving someone with schizoaffective disorder clearly wasn’t enough for him.
 It turned out that my husband’s mom had consulted professionals about my medical problems.
 They had all warned her against the match between my husband and me: apparently schizoaffective disorder and marriage aren’t possible!

 What really hurt was that the order came from a church official, and I was a preacher’s daughter.
 And what hurts, even more, was that my husband was obeying.
 Was this Christianity in action?
 It was definitely an issue of stigma!

-Six months later, my husband proposed with some objection from his family, such as his sister insisting I was a gold digger, and I said yes.
+Six months later, my husband proposed to me.
+His mother still believed that schizoaffective disorder and marriage was not a viable mix for her son.
+And his sister insisted I was a gold digger.
+But I still said yes.
 But the tear in my heart was still there, as it is today.